Chair of Governors - Sir Robin Bosher

 Sir Robin is an ex-LPGS parent and an ex-headteacher of Clare House Primary School.

-I initially joined as a Parent Governor in 2012, but have continued a second term as a co-opted governor with lead responsibility for Safeguarding for both LPGS and also for Langley Park Academies (LPA), the multi academy trust (MAT).
-As a Chartered Fellow of the CIPD with an MA in Strategic HR and several years of senior HR experience and relevant kills, I also Chair the LPGS People and Development Committee.
-I am also a Director on teh LPA Trust Board and a member of the LPA Audit and Finance Committee.
-Currently heading a HR Team in a secondary school in East London, I feel able to appreciate staffing matters that can arise in a school environment, whilst also wishing to give something back to the school that has prepared my own daughter for her educational journey to university in order to pursue her aspirations in the way that I know it can for other students at LPGS.
-I hope I can continue to support in a range of different ways and that the contributions from the People & Development Committee will meaningfully assist both staff and students in their quest for excellence, as well as allowing me the opportunity to work and interact with incredibly dedicated and committed groups of staff, governors, students and their parents.
+Following my initial commencement as a Parent Governor when my daughter started in Year 7, I have accepted the opportunity to stay on for a further period as a co-opted governor with lead responsibility for Safeguarding at LPGS.
+As a Chartered Fellow of the CIPD with an MA in Strategic HR and several years of senior HR experience as well as other relevant skills, I remain committed to the aspirations of LPGS and the wider Trust.
+Currently managing a small HR team at a Royal Peculiar and Visitor Attraction that includes a small choir school and is historically renowned, I provide professional HR advice and support to management and their staff, clergy and the choir school, and have previously headed the HR function in two secondary schools.
+I consequently feel able to appreciate staffing matters that can arise in a school environment, whilst also wishing to give back to the school that has prepared my own daughter for her professional journey to become a fully qualified teacher following her university years after her excellent and supportive academic and holistic foundation at LPGS.
+I hope I can continue to support in a range of different ways and that our contributions as governors will meaningfully assist both staff and students in their quest for excellence, as well as allowing me the opportunity to work and interact with incredibly resilient, innovative and committed groups of staff, governors, students and their parents.